flyteorg/flytesnacks/cookbook/integrations/external_services/airflow/README.rst

        :text: Blog Post
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    An article detailing Scale Airflow for Machine Learning Tasks with the Flyte Airflow Provider.
+   An article on how to use the Flyte Airflow provider to trigger Flyte tasks from within Airflow.

 .. toctree::
     :maxdepth: -1